koneryk/one_project_vue/README.md

 # one_project_vue
-version: 1.0
+version: 2.0 alpha
-teacher edition
-by debil
+optional data been deleted